 (f) The Mayor's Office of Housing shall evaluate its monitoring system for affordable units created under this Section and shall compare its system with that of the San Francisco Redevelopment Agency with the goal of establishing, to the extent feasible, a single monitoring system for all inclusionary affordable housing units located in the City and County of San Francisco.
-Within 6 months of the effective date of this ordinance, MOH shall make any changes to its monitoring system necessary to bring its monitoring system into conformity with the system of the Redevelopment Agency, or, if necessary, MOH shall make recommendations to the Board of Supervisors to amend this ordinance in order to implement improvements to the monitoring system.
-If it is necessary to amend the Procedures Manual to change its monitoring system to comply with this Section 315.8(e).
+Within 6 months of the effective date of this Ordinance, MOH shall make any changes to its monitoring system necessary to bring its monitoring system into conformity with the system of the Redevelopment Agency. or, if necessary, MOH shall make recommendations to the Board of Supervisors to amend this Ordinance in order to implement improvements to the monitoring system.
+If it is necessary to amend the Procedures Manual to change its monitoring system to comply with this Section, MOH may make any changes necessary to the Procedures Manual to comply with this Section 315.8(e).
 For purposes of this Section 315.8(e) only and on a one-time basis, MOH may amend the Procedures Manual without obtaining approval from the Planning Commission.
 If MOH determines that some or all of the aspects of its system are more effective than the Redevelopment Agency's system, it shall inform the Board of Supervisors and recommend that the Board urge the Redevelopment Agency to conform its procedures to the City's.